A guide to the assessment criteria for PIP

 Question 11 on the PIP2 claim form.

 Engaging with other people face-to-face is not a problem that is associated with cystic fibrosis.
-It is, however, worth considering your own circumstances to potentially identify problems and disability in this area.
+It is, however, worth considering your own circumstances to potentially identify problems and disability in this area, particularly if you suffer with anxiety and depression.

 Activity 10 – Managing budgeting decisions